FAQs

 Who can volunteer at the pantry?
 What is the best way to sign up?

-Potential volunteers must be at least 18 years of age.
-After completing the application and passing a background check, FFP’s volunteer coordinator will make contact to review the application and schedule a meeting.
-Please note that most volunteer positions require movement and the ability to lift.
+Potential volunteers should be at least 18 years of age.
+After completing the application form and passing a background check, FFP’s volunteer coordinator will make contact to review the application and schedule an introductory meeting and tour of the pantry.
+Please note that most volunteer positions require periods of standing, movement and the ability to lift.